morukele/rust-data-structures-and-algorithms/README.md

 # Data Structure and Algorithms

 This repo hold the exercies of my data structure and algorithm course I am following.

-All algorithms are stressed tested to ensure that they do not break or give wrong solutions.
+*All algorithms are stressed tested to ensure that they do not break or give wrong solutions.*

 ## Exercieses

-- Max Pairwise Multiplication
+### Max Pairwise Multiplication

-  - Naive solution (3n)
-  - Fast solution (2n + 2)
-  - Faster solution (2.5n)

-- Divisor and Multiple
+1. Divisor and multiple

-  - Greatest common division
+2. Greatest common division
-  - Least common multiple
+3. Least common multiple

-- Fibonacci Numbers
+### Fibonacci Numbers

-  - nth Fibonacci number (recursive)
+1. nth Fibonacci number (recursive)
-  - Last digit of the nth Fibonacci number (modulo 10)
+2. Last digit of the nth Fibonacci number (modulo 10)
-  - nth Fibonacci number modulo m
+3. nth Fibonacci number modulo m
-  - Pisano period and length
+4. Pisano period and length
-  - Last digit of the sum of the nth Fibonacci number
+5. Last digit of the sum of the nth Fibonacci number
-  - Last digit of the partial sum of the nth Fibonacci number
+6. Last digit of the partial sum of the nth Fibonacci number

+### Gready Algorithms

+1. Money change problem
+2. Maximum value of the loot
+3. Maximum advertisment Revenue
+4. Collecting signatures
+5. Maximum number of prizes
+6. Maximum salary